 Don't accidentally buy "stove black" the cream wood stove paints (that look like canned shoe-polish).
 They are made for painting cast-iron or steel wood stoves.
-These creamy paints usually come in matte-black, but rarely you can get them in other colors (like brown, hunter & navy).
-I have used this kind of wood stove paint many times & they are simply wonderful.
-They can make an old rusty wood stove look like brand-new again!
-But they can't be used over metal or glossy areas (like yours).
-Buy high-temp spray pain instead.
+These creamy paints usually come in matte-black, rarely can you get them in other colors (like brown, hunter and navy).

-If you have glass doors, take wet newspaper or wet computer paper & stick this wet paper to the glass.
-Be sure to use blue masking tape to cover anyplace you don't want painted!
-If you need to mask-off bricks, sometimes tin-foil works best, because you can easily make the foil adhere to the bricks by running a cloth or your hand along the foil until it conforms to the shape of the bricks & temporarily sticks to them.
+If you have glass doors, take wet newspaper or wet computer paper and stick this wet paper to the glass.
+Be sure to use blue masking tape to cover anyplace you don't want painted.
+If you need to mask-off bricks, sometimes tin-foil works best, because you can easily make the foil adhere to the bricks by running a cloth or your hand along the foil until it conforms to the shape of the bricks and temporarily sticks to them.
 Also, put newspaper under the painting area.

 If you want a hammered metallic finish, you can buy Hammerite spray paint.
 Hammerite looks amazing and comes in many metallic colors and there is no need for primer.

 Be sure to open your windows because it is a stinky oil-based paint.
 I don't know if Hammerite is a high-temp paint, so if the fireplace is for more than "show" and you actually use it, check the back of the can or ask the Home Depot paint person.

 If you use Hammerite, you won't first need to sand the area.
 Hammerite comes in many colors including an antique brass and a pewter look.
 It's a wonderful, durable brand!

 Hammerite usually has a "hammered" texture, but it also comes in a smooth satin or gloss finish.
 Another nice thing about Hammerite is you can paint right over rust.